WHQL Test Signature Program

-Double-click the test root certificate file (Testroot.cer), and then click Install Certificate.
+Double-click the test root certificate (Testroot.cer) and then select Install Certificate.

-Click Place all certificates in the following store, and then click Browse.
+Select Place all certificates in the following store, and then select Browse.

 Select the Show physical stores check box, and then expand Trusted Root Certification Authorities.

-Select the Local Computer folder, and then click OK.
+Select the Local Computer folder, and then select OK.